-- 1. The fee to file an appeal for standard appeal review shall be as specified in Table 4-A of Section 98.0403.2 of this Code. - 2.
-The fees to file an appeal for expedited appeal review shall be as specified in Section 19.01 B 3 of this Code.
+1. The fee to file ann appeal under this Section 14.4.26 for standard appeal review shall be as specified in Table 4-A of Section 98.0403.2 of this Code.

-- 3. If the responsible party withdraws its appeal of civil penalties, any portion of the fee not expended to process the hearing shall be refunded. - C. Expedited Appeal Review.
+- 2. The fees to file for -an appeal for expedited appeal review shall be as specified in Section 19.01 B 3 of this Code. - 3.
+If the responsible party withdraws its appeal of civil penalties, any portion of the fee not expended to process the hearing and review of the appeal shall be refunded. - C. Expedited Appeal Review.
 A hearing for an expedited appeal shall be scheduled no later than 30 days upon filing of the appeal.